splunk/observability-workshop/docs/rum/RUM-APM.md

 ---

-## 1. Find the Backend service with an issue
+## 1. Finding backend service issues

 Click on the ![RUM-JS](../images/rum/RUM-JS-Error.png) to close the Span view.
 Now continue to scroll down and find the **POST /cart/checkout** line.